-- Ec2SetDriveLetter-Sets the drive letters of the mounted volumes based on user-defined settings.
+- Ec2ConfigureRDP-Sets up a self-signed certificate on the instance, so users can securely access the instance using Remote Desktop.
+This feature is disabled on Windows Server 2008 and Windows Server 2012 instances because they can generate their own certificates. - Ec20utputRDPCert-Displays the Remote Desktop certificate information to the console so that the user can verify it against the thumbprint. - Ec2SetDriveLetter-Sets the drive letters of the mounted volumes based on user-defined settings.
 By default, when an Amazon EBS volume is attached to an instance, it can be mounted using the drive letter on the instance.
 To specify your drive letter mappings, edit the DriveLetterConfig.xml file located in the Ec2ConfigService\Settings directory. - Ec2WindowsActivate-Indicates whether to search through the DNS Suffix List for appropriate KMS entries.
 When the appropriate KMS entries are found, the plug-in sets your activation server to the first server to respond to the request successfully.
 Starting with Windows Server 2008 R2, Windows Server is able to search the suffix list automatically.
-With Windows Server 2008 R2 and Windows Server 2012, the plug-in performs this search manually.
+Otherwise, the plug-in performs this search manually.